 - details of the manufacturing processes on site and other activities directly associated with the eligible process

 - the amount and type of energy the eligible and directly associated activities use

 Lessening the Burden

 The CCA application process can be complex and time-consuming for businesses, and with the coronavirus pandemic causing ongoing disruption for many organisations, it may not seem like the ideal time for businesses to take on extra admin.
-However, the financial benefits of gaining a CCA can make such a substantial impact on an organisation’s energy bills that it’s vital for eligible businesses to apply.
+However, the financial benefits of gaining a CCA are a financial opportunity too good to miss.

-To find out more about how Inspired Energy’s experts can help with your CCA application, visit inspiredenergy.co.uk/landing/cca.
+To find out more about how Inspired Energy’s experts can help with your CCA application, visit inspiredenergy.co.uk/cca.